Institutional Review Board Guidance for Pharmacy-Based Projects

 · Research study must be minimal risk and not involve an incarcerated population

-· Visit the UW IRB page and utilize the Exemption Category Tool.
+· Utilize the UW IRB Exemption Category Tool.
 This will assist the user in determining if their research qualifies for possible exemption (and must be submitted as such) or if they need to submit for another type of application for review.
 Only the IRB can determine whether the research is exempt after submission.

 · Questions to consider